 Every one of us has been helped or encountered a volunteer at some stage in our lives, we just may not know it because volunteers usually don't ask for any thanks or make a big fuss about it.

-Every year we have specific calendar events including the Australian National Volunteers Week from the 18th to the 24th of May every year as well as International Volunteers Day on the 5th of December, providing a platform to celebrate and acknowledge the incredible and selfless efforts of those who donate their time and services to their community, with no expectation of payment or thanks.
+Every year we have specific calendar events including the Australian National Volunteers Week which takes place in May each year as well as International Volunteers Day in December, providing a platform to celebrate and acknowledge the incredible and selfless efforts of those who donate their time and services to their community, with no expectation of payment or thanks.

 Volunteers are responsible for countless community initiatives, support groups and are even the reason that many charity organisations are able to operate and do incredible work for the community.
 While it would be near impossible to acknowledge every individual and organisation, we can show an appreciation how essential the act of volunteering is to every community.

 Our LIVIN WA team is the perfect example on how dedicated our volunteers are with the entire team selflessly committing to ensuring our message has the opportunity to reach those in their community, all in their own time whilst juggling jobs and their own personal commitments.

 However, it is somewhat reassuring to know though that those incredibly generous volunteers do actually receive something back - something that we could all use a lot of and is good for our mental health . . . .

 - Increase life satisfaction